y-scope/clp/README.md

 CLP provides an end-to-end log management pipeline consisting of compression, search, analytics, and viewing.
 The figure above shows the system architecture.
 It consists of the following features:

-- Compression and Search: CLP compresses logs into archives, which can be searched and analyzed in a [web UI](https://github.com/y-scope/clp/tree/main/components/webui).
+- **Compression and Search**: CLP compresses logs into archives, which can be searched and analyzed in a [web UI](components/webui).
 The input can either be raw logs or CLP's compressed IR (intermediate representation) produced by CLP's logging libraries.

-- Real-time Compression with CLP Logging Libraries: CLP provides logging libraries for [Python](https://github.com/y-scope/clp-loglib-py) and Java ([Log4j](https://github.com/y-scope/log4j1-appenders) and [Logback](https://github.com/y-scope/logback-appenders)).
+- **Real-time Compression with CLP Logging Libraries**: CLP provides logging libraries for [Python](https://github.com/y-scope/clp-loglib-py) and Java ([Log4j](https://github.com/y-scope/log4j1-appenders) and [Logback](https://github.com/y-scope/logback-appenders)).
 The logging libraries compress logs in real-time, so only compressed logs are written to disk or transmitted over the network.
 The compressed